WebMux Network Traffic Manager

 Quick to Deploy • Easy to Manage • Reliable High Performance • Fantastic Value • Affordable

-WebMux plays an important role in the network infrastructure to assure peak performance and high availability of network traffic.
+This is where WebMux plays a key role in the network infrastructure to assure peak performance and high availability of the network traffic.
 Its functions are to manage, deliver securely, and reliably local data traffic for TCP/UDP IP applications and services to and from the internal network of servers/server farms.

 With the user-friendly interface, WebMux is designed to be simple and fast to deploy and manage while meeting the most demanding local traffic load balancing needs of your network.

 For a complete overview of the WebMux Network Traffic Manager, we encourage you to download our White Paper.
 This examines the world of application delivery and load balancing, and details what the WebMux is all about.

 Popular TCP/UDP IP applications and services support include but not limited to Skype® for Business Server 2015, Exchange 2010 and 2013 Server, SharePoint® Server, Xbox® Live Games Server, Internet Information Services (IIS) for Windows® Server, WebLogic®, WebSphere®, Unified Communications (UC) services (unified messaging, IM presence, team collaboration, audio/web/video conferencing, mobility, and VoIP), databases, FTP, POP, terminal servers, and web servers to name a few.

 After extensive testing and validation, Microsoft in 2005 chose WebMux as one of the first three hardware load balancer (HLB) to support its Unified Communications (UC) Office Live Communications Server (LCS) Enterprise and Standard platform (today’s Skype for Business Server) for its excellent features, performance, reliability, and affordability.
 WebMux has evolved supporting many popular applications from other world-class companies including Cisco, IBM, and Oracle.